Olympics-Gymnastics-Biles withdraws from floor event final | Sports-Games

 - Japan

-Simone Biles withdrew from the floor exercise event final at Tokyo 2020 on Sunday and will make a decision later this week on the one remaining event she is qualified for, USA Gymnastics said, adding "we're all behind you, Simone."
-Biles shocked the world when she withdrew from the team finals https://www.reuters.com/lifestyle/sports/gymnastics-biles-out-team-event-can-still-get-medal-2021-07-27 on Tuesday, citing mental health issues, and has since withdrawn for all the other competitions she was eligible for, except the beam, which takes place on Tuesday.
+Biles shocked the world when she withdrew from the team finals https://www.reuters.com/lifestyle/sports/gymnastics-biles-out-team-event-can-still-get-medal-2021-07-27 on Tuesday after a single vault, citing mental health issues.
+She has received an outpouring of support https://www.reuters.com/lifestyle/sports/simone-biles-wins-wide-support-after-withdrawal-2021-07-27 from athletes, officials, and fans, including former first lady Michelle Obama and International Olympic Commission (IOC) President Thomas Bach.
+She has since withdrawn from all the other competitions she was eligible for, except the beam, which is scheduled to take place on Aug.
+3.

-"Simone has withdrawn from the event final for floor and will make a decision later this week on beam," USA Gymnastics said in a statement on Twitter.
-"Either way, we're all behind you, Simone."

-There was no immediate information on who would take her place.
-The 24-year-old Biles had been expected to be one of the big stars at the Tokyo 2020 Olympics as she gunned for six gold medals that would have made her the most successful woman Olympian of all time across every sport.

-But her quest ended almost before it began when Biles took a single vault in last Tuesday's team competition then sat down briefly and left the floor before returning to cheer on her teammates from the sidelines.
-She later decided to not defend her Olympic all-around title that was won by U.S. teammate Sunisa Lee.
-Her decision to drop out of three more finals means she won't defend either of the other golds she won in Rio, on vault and floor exercise.
+The 24-year-old Biles came to Tokyo with high expectations as she gunned for six gold medals, which would have made her the most decorated Olympic woman.
+She earned a silver from the sidelines in the team competition and later cheered U.S. teammate Sunisa Lee to gold https://www.reuters.com/lifestyle/sports/lee-grabs-all-around-gold-us-biles-watches-2021-07-29 in the all-around.
+Her decision to drop out of three more finals means she won't defend any of the other golds she won in Rio, on vault and floor exercise.

-She won a bronze in a beam at Rio, the one event she is still entered for in Tokyo.
-Biles has spoken with remarkable candor about her decision saying she needed to consider both her mental and physical well-being as she dealt with the "twisties" - incidents of disorientation during some of her gravity-defying skills.
+She won a bronze in the beam at Rio, the one event she is still entered for in Tokyo.
+Biles has spoken with remarkable candor about her decision to prioritize her mental and physical well-being as she deals with the "twisties," https://www.reuters.com/lifestyle/sports/i-had-twisties-just-like-simone-2021-07-30 where gymnasts are disoriented during their gravity-defying sequences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)